kCura-Relativity/javascript-pi/README.md

 I have also included a sample Publish to Relativity config file to help should you every try to modify and deploy the application.

-While this is an open source project on the kCura GitHub account, support is only available through through the Relativity developer community.
+While this is an open source project on the Relativity GitHub account, support is only available through through the Relativity developer community.
 You are welcome to use the code and solution as you see fit within the confines of the license it is released under.
 However, if you are looking for support or modifications to the solution, we suggest reaching out to a [Relativity Development Partner](https://www.relativity.com/ediscovery-software/app-hub/).

 ## usage
 Once installed the application consists of 3 objects